 with nearby businesses, government agencies, and community groups take you into the professional world of environmental policy, science, business, and design.

-The Environmental Studies programs prepare graduates for careers in the public, private, and nonprofit sectors and for graduate study in a wide range of fields.
-As a student, you’ll gain interactional expertise, which means having enough familiarity with a discipline or practice to hold meaningful conversations with experts in those fields and even manage
+The Environmental Studies program prepares you for careers in the public, private, and nonprofit sectors and for graduate study in a wide range of fields.
+Graduates are able to hold meaningful conversations with experts in related fields and even manage

 teams of experts in complex projects.
 Career options include sustainability consulting, public policy, working with corporations in environmental analysis, working with nonprofit environmental organizations, urban design, and urban planning.

 If you are planning to pursue graduate studies, consider applying to the Bachelor's-Master's program, which enables you to earn graduate credits that will apply to both your Lang degree and a master's degree at The New School.

 Note: This program is STEM-designated.
 After graduating, eligible F-1 students in this program can apply for an additional 24 months of Optional Practical Training at the end of their